 A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the following deficiencies in internal control over financial reporting to be significant deficiencies:
+We identified certain deficiencies in internal control over financial reporting, as described in the accompanying schedule of findings and management's response as items 2023-001 through 2023-002, that we consider to be significant deficiencies in internal control over financial reporting.